 Make sure you understand enough about drugs, including why your child might experiment with them, so you can talk to your child in an informed way.
 Get your information from reliable, credible sources such as the drugs website Frank.
 Bear in mind that it’s common for teenagers to experiment with drugs.
 Only a small proportion of those who experiment will develop a drug problem.

 Peer pressure is the single most powerful factor in determining whether or not your child will take drugs.
 Emphasise that most young people don’t take drugs and don’t think it’s OK – help your child to resist pressure to ‘fit in’.
 Get to know their friends.
 Invite them to the house and take an interest in what’s going on in their lives.
 If you have good reason to think your child’s friends are involved in drugs, you may need to support your child to find a new circle of friends.

 See the NHS Choices website for helpful tips on talking about drugs with children and young people.

 The following changes in behaviour or appearance could be a sign that something is wrong.
-However – even if you think you’ve noticed some or all of these signs, don’t jump to conclusions.
-It may not mean that your child is taking drugs – it could just be normal teenage behaviour.
+But don’t jump to conclusions – some changes are just normal teenage behaviour.